 - 6.4 Inclusion of item on the agenda One or more shareholders with voting rights whose combined holdings represent at least 0.15% of the share capital as recorded in the commercial register may request that an item be included in the agenda of the General Meeting by making the request in writing to the Board of Directors at the latest 45 days before the meeting and specifying the agenda items and the proposals made (art.
 9 par.
-2 and 3 of the Articles of Association). - 6.5 Inscriptions into the share register The relevant date to determine the shareholders' right to participate in the General Meeting on the basis of the registrations appearing in the share register is set by the Board of Directors in the invitation to the General Meeting.
+2 and 3 of the Articles of Association). - 6.5 Inscriptions into the share register The relevant date to determine the shareholders' right to participate in the General Meeting on the basis of the registrations appearing in the share register is set by the Board of Directors.